Deon Thompson: National team career

 In July 2019, Thompson was listed as a preliminary squad member of the Ivory Coast national team for the 2019 FIBA Basketball World Cup.
 In 2024, he participated in the Olympic Qualifying Tournament with the Ivorian team.

+Retirement and coaching career

+In May 12, 2026, Thompson announced his retirement from professional basketball after "16 years, 22 teams, and 14 countries."
+UNC coach Michael Malone announced that Thompson would be returning to Chapel Hill as a graduate assistant coach while he pursues a master's degree at UNC's Kenan-Flagler Business School.